tu-delft-library/il-master-thesis-guide/book/1-explore.md

 - [1b.
 Explore Academic Literature](1b-exploring-academic-literature.md) - Know how to do an initial exploration of academic literature
 - [1c.
 Formulate an Information Search Question](1c-formulate-information-question.md) - Know how to formulate information search questions

-## Exploration Template for Your Master Thesis
+## Exploration Template
-Want to get started with searching for your project right away?
+You can use the [Exploration Template](1-template-explore.docx) to help you get started with this skill and to document your strategies and findings.

-- Use the [Exploration Template](1-handout-exploration.docx) to fill in as you go through the pages or to set up and store your findings for the orientation part of your master thesis.